 8. Can Help Boost Fertility

-It appears that both low and high sperm selenium concentrations are reported to have a negative influence on the number of sperm, therefore aiming to meet the recommendation but not to far exceed it is important for fertility.
+It appears that both low and high sperm selenium concentrations can have a negative influence on the number of sperm, therefore aiming to meet the recommendation, but not to far exceed it, is important for fertility.

 It is important to note that if you already consume proper amounts of selenium from a healthy diet, consuming more selenium may not be beneficial, and high doses reaching 400 micrograms can even be harmful.